Portsmouth Historic Dockyard and Victorian Festival of

 On the upper deck we looked up at Victory's amazing rigging.
 We

-tatty fore topsail, on display at Trafalgar Sail.
+Victory's by now rather tatty fore topsail, displayed at Trafalgar Sail.

 |